Skip to content

 Initially, when we throw an object vertically upward, it will accelerate along the trajectory.
 The acceleration will start reducing until the body reaches a certain height where it can no longer move upward again.
 The body will then start coming back to the ground after reaching it is peak height which we call maximum height.

 The symbol for maximum height is Hmax.
-We write the maximum height formula of an object undergoing projectile motion as
+The maximum height formula of an object undergoing projectile motion is:

 Hmax = (U2Sin2θ) / 2g